 Lisa Groeneveld (Elected April 2015) – Lisa is the co-founder of South Burlington-based Logic Supply, Inc., which configures small, specialized computer systems uniquely designed for embedded and industrial applications.
 Since 2004, she has served as Chief Operating Officer; taking the company from a small start-up to over $18 million in revenue in 2014.
 Prior to her work with Logic Supply, Lisa served as Account Manager at Fiberlink based in the greater Boston area.
 From 1999-2002, she worked as a Program Manager for WorldCom in the Netherlands, where she met her husband and Logic Supply co-founder, Roland.
 In 2013, Logic Supply was awarded Champlain’s inaugural corporate partner award at the Vehicle to a Better Life event.
 Lisa has a BS from Northeastern University.

-Stephanie Hainley (Elected October 2016) – is the Chief Operating Officer & Senior Project Manager at White + Burke Real Estate Investment Advisors, Inc. In addition to day to day managerial responsibilities, Stephanie has been instrumental in a number of key projects including Healthy Living Market in South Burlington, UVM Medical Center’s Radiation Oncology project, creating four TIF Districts around the State of Vermont, and land development planning for SP Land Company in Killington.
+Stephanie Hainley (Elected October 2016) – is the Chief Operating Officer & Senior Project Manager at White + Burke Real Estate Investment Advisors, Inc. In addition to business development and daily managerial responsibilities, Stephanie has been instrumental in a number of key projects including Healthy Living Market in South Burlington, UVM Medical Center’s Radiation Oncology project, creating four TIF Districts around the State of Vermont, and land development planning for SP Land Company in Killington.
 Stephanie serves on the Board of Directors of the Northfield Savings Bank Foundation and is a corporator for Northfield Savings Bank.
-She was a founding Board member of the Main Street Alliance of Vermont, served on the board of Leadership Champlain, served as the President of Burlington Business & Professional Women, and was a mentor through the King Street Center.
-Stephanie holds a BA from the University of Vermont and an MBA from Champlain College, and was the first Vermont woman to become a CCIM.
+She was a founding board member of Main Street Alliance of Vermont, served on the board of Leadership Champlain, served as the President of Burlington Business & Professional Women, and was a mentor through the King Street Center.
+Stephanie holds a BA from the University of Vermont, an MBA from Champlain College, and was the first Vermont woman to become a CCIM.
 She currently lives in Burlington and enjoys cooking, hiking, reading, traveling, and being with loved ones.

 Charles Kittredge (Elected October 2012) – currently serves as Chairman and is the former Chief Executive Officer of Crane & Co., Inc. The Company specializes in the manufacture of banknote papers, printed banknotes, passports and counterfeit deterrent security features for central banks and is the sole provider of currency paper to the United States Treasury.
 Previous to joining Crane & Co.
 Kittredge served as a senior vice president of the National Life Group in Montpelier.
 Charles received his B.A. from Harvard University.
 He resides in Shelburne with his wife Susan.